LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+## version 0.67.0
+*Released*: 8 June 2020
+* Support handling of multiple applications in product menu
+  - Update type parameter for getting product menu to List of productIds instead of productId
+  - Update MenuItemModel to account for linking to a different application (based on productId)
+  - Add utility method for getting application URL based on productIds
+  - Modify menu models to carry through productIds

 ### version 0.66.0
 *Released*: 5 June 2020
 * Item 7373: Move InsufficientPermissionsPage and BasePermissionsCheckPage from Sample Manager